decretist/Dissertation/Chapter2/chapter2.markdown

 In D.28, d.init., for example, a married infidel, by which Gratian means a Muslim, converts to Christianity.
 As a result, his wife separates from him out of hatred for his new faith.
-The convert then takes a new Christian wife, and after she dies, he is made a priest.
+The convert then takes a new Christian wife, and, after she dies, he is made a priest.
 Finally, "on account of the merit of his life and learning," he is elected bishop.
 Gratian extracts from this fantastical fact-pattern a series of questions significant from a legal point of view: whether there can be